dtduval/dtduval.github.io/Daily-notes.md

 - We will continue populating the Google spreadsheet with volunteers to start covering some of the readings.
 So, if you are interested in any of the upcoming readings (look specifically at Module 1 readings to start with) go to the [Google spreadsheet](https://docs.google.com/spreadsheets/d/1ReG39yWJv5-_fNC0bEEAHVCr825dX3QoiEOxM7E6RSs/edit?usp=sharing).

+- Discussion: see *CLASS NOTES* from last class.

 - Discussion question: What indicators can we say point to the extent of internationalisation that a company undertakes?

 **CLASS NOTES**

 ---------------------------------------------